 - Flat "What.": Used several times by the characters, usually to express how dumbfounded they are by something.

 - Gratuitous Japanese: The two Links take on nicknames based on both the magical items they are most well-known for, as well as their respective titles, in order to avoid confusion.
 Plotwise, the nicknames are supposed to be in ancient Hylian Language.
-In The Real World, they are merely the japanese words for "Time" ("Toki") and "Wind" ("Kaze").
+In Real Life, they are merely the Japanese words for "Time" ("Toki") and "Wind" ("Kaze").

 - Hey, That's My Line!: When Aryll snatches an item and does Link's standart Item Get!-stance.